Phil LaJoy

 Phil LaJoy is an American politician from Michigan.
-LaJoy was a member of Michigan House of Representatives for District 21.
+LaJoy was a member of the Michigan House of Representatives for District 21.

 Early life

 On May 28, 1944, LaJoy was born in Wayne, Michigan.

 Education

-In 1972, LaJoy earned a Bachelor of Arts degree in Business from University of Detroit.
+In 1972, LaJoy earned a Bachelor of Arts degree in Business from the University of Detroit.

 Career

-In military, LaJoy served in the United States Marine Corps.
+LaJoy served in the United States Marine Corps.

-On November 5, 2002, LaJoy won the election and became a Republican member of Michigan House of Representatives for District 21.
+On November 5, 2002, LaJoy won the election and became a Republican member of the Michigan House of Representatives for District 21.
 LaJoy served District 21 until 2008.
 In 2008, LaJoy became a Township Supervisor for Canton, Michigan.

 Personal life

 LaJoy's wife is Jean LaJoy.
 They have two children.